 Practical Application

-This means that a treating doctor can report a diagnosis because they may comment on the reason treatment or advice was given.
-They would generally not comment on the cause for the diagnosis in the sense of stating whether it was caused by a particular accident or not but they could state the date on which the diagnosis arose if that date is a reason for the timing of the treatment that was provided.
+This means that a treating doctor can report a diagnosis and the reason treatment or advice was given and the timing for those matters.
+An independent non-treating medical expert may in some cases be the better option though as the plaintiff could avoid dealing with the argument that their evidence should be given less weight due to the doctor-patietn relationship.
 A treating medical witness can still be a very useful witness.
 For example, they could comment on whether and what advice they gave a plaintiff regarding medically recommended time of work, light duties, graduated return to work or even permanent work restrictions and the medical conditions for which that advice was given and when they arose.
 All of those matters are factual, and may assist a plaintiff in proving their conduct has been reasonable, in light of their duty to mitigate their loss.
 They can also assist independent medical experts in forming opinions.

 Understanding the rules for expert medical evidence is important, because the parties to a Court case should obtain relevant evidence that can assist the Court.